vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 On the other side, there are a few disadvantages to take into account.
 * Need to develop and maintain the custom formats.
 * Need to develop and maintain a converter that converts from classic formats into the custom one.
-* Custom formats wont be readable by any tool.
+* Custom formats won't be readable by any tool.

-In general, its a good idea to implement an asset system into your engine, unless you dont care about the load times or the executable bloat.
-While maintaining the custom formats is extra work, its not that much compared to the productivity increase of having an engine that loads scenes very quickly.
+In general, it's a good idea to implement an asset system into your engine, unless you don't care about the load times or the executable bloat.
+While maintaining the custom formats is extra work, it's not that much compared to the productivity increase of having an engine that loads scenes very quickly.

 # Asset System architecture